joseph03/sctp-cap-fraud/README.md

 # 🛡️ cap-fraud — Fraud Detection API

-This is the backend service for fraud detection in the `ce-grp-3a` e-commerce project.
-It provides a REST API endpoint for analyzing input text and returns whether it may be fraudulent.
+This is the backend service for fraud detection in [the `ce-grp-3a` e-commerce website project](http://ce-grp-3a-my-app2.sctp-sandbox.com/).

+It provides a REST API endpoint to receive and send back the text from frontend.
+It is to test the comm between frontend and backend of http://ce-grp-3a-my-app2.sctp-sandbox.com/

 ---